Estimated reading time: 3 minutes

 6. Carving Private Areas

 There are few things more romantic than sharing a starry evening with your significant other.
-In your plans, set aside a small, private space suitable for just two.
+Set aside a small, private space suitable for just two in your plans.
 A bench in the corner of the yard or a special seat on a stonework structure are great places to spend some quiet time alone, or with someone you love.

 7. Heating And Cooling